aabhachaudhari/smart-healthcare-expense-disease-prediction-system_ml/README.md

 - Dataset size is relatively small (1338 records), which may limit generalization.
 - Health risk is inferred indirectly from demographic and lifestyle factors, not clinical diagnoses.
-- Model performance may vary on unseen real-world healthcare data.
+- Model performance may vary on unseen real-world healthcare data due to limited dataset diversity.

 ---